 Should you have additional testing?
 The recommendations for screening mammography are exactly the same for women with dense breast as for the rest of the population.
 Mammography is the only screening method that has undergone randomized controlled trials and is proven to reduce breast cancer deaths.
 Tomosynthesis (3-D mammography) is available at Health Pointe.
 Studies indicate an increase of 40 to 50 percent in cancer detection with tomosynthesis, as well as a decrease in the need to return for additional imaging.

-Walk-ins accepted for screening mammograms at Health Pointe (based on availability).
+Walk-ins accepted for screening mammograms at Spectrum Health Grand Haven Center (based on availability).
 Calling ahead of time is always encouraged to guarantee your desired time.

 Monday to Friday 9 a.m. to 4:30 p.m.*